 After a severe thunderstorm with multiple tower strikes, how is a technician to know if the coaxial lightning protectors are still operating properly?
 There are some obvious visual indications of damage such as arcing / discoloration and melted / welded connectors, while the Return Loss / VSWR and Insertion Loss in the transmission line system could provide some indication of impending failure.
 But until now, there has been no simple field test to assure the protectors meet specifications.

 The Times Protect LP-SPT Surge Protection Tester is designed to test all coaxial cable RF Lightning Protection products offered by Times Microwave.
 Other LP products based on transient protection devices such as GDT, MOVS, TVS and SIDACs and mechanical filter designs can be tested.
-Moreover the LP- SPT is suitable for testing discrete transient devices as well.
+Moreover, the LP- SPT is suitable for testing discrete transient devices as well.

-The LP-SPT consists of a battery operated high voltage DC power supply providing an output up to 1000 Volts at approximately 1-1.5mA.
-This output level provides enough voltage to cause breakdown of the transient device to occur without over-driving the device with excessive current; providing a reliable and valid method for measuring peak breakdown voltages of transient suppression devices.
-Although the test voltage is applied at a rise time rate of approximately 10kV/S, it is slow enough to facilitate valid testing of the device's rated “dc” breakdown voltage within the tolerance specified by the device manufacturer while staying within the 1000 Volt operating range.
+The LP-SPT consists of a battery-operated high voltage DC power supply providing an output up to 1000 Volts at approximately 1-1.5mA.
+This output level provides enough voltage to cause breakdown of the transient device to occur without over-driving the device with excessive current, providing a reliable and valid method for measuring peak breakdown voltages of transient suppression devices.
+Although the test voltage is applied at a rise time rate of approximately 10kV/S, it is slow enough to facilitate valid testing of the device’s rated “dc” breakdown voltage within the tolerance specified by the device manufacturer while staying within the 1000 Volt operating range.

 The LP-SPT is a rugged, simple to use handheld test instrument.
 The LP-SPT has a 3.5 digit LCD that displays device under test peak breakdown voltage to a resolution of one Volt.
-Two type-N
+Two type-N connectors (male and female) at the top of the LP-SPT provide direct connection of an RF LP device to the tester.
+An on-off switch and LED backlit “TEST” button facilitate operation and testing.

 Gas Tube Type– Dc blocked, or non dc blocked “straight-through” permanent or replaceable gas tube.